Skip to Main Content

 About the Sc.M.
 Degree in Biostatistics

-Entering students are assumed to have the necessary mathematical background including three semesters of calculus, one semester of linear algebra and at least one semester of mathematical probability using calculus prior to attending Brown.
-Students who have not taken the probability course will be strongly urged to take this in the summer before matriculation.
+Entering students are assumed to have the necessary mathematical background including at least one semester of multivariate calculus, one semester of linear algebra and one semester of mathematical probability using calculus prior to attending Brown.

 The Master of Science degree in Biostatistics requires 10 courses (7 required and 3 elective) in biostatistics, in addition to the mandatory PHP 1001 Public Health (a multi-module, online introduction to public health course required by all School of Public Health students).
 The Program’s biostatistics sequence is configured as 3-3-2-2 and must be followed for this degree program.
 The specifics are as follows: